stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 * We could scale the EMR cluster outwards by running our data transformations and aggregations on a greater number of worker nodes, collectively handling a larger subset of the data at a time.
 * We could consider scaling our EMR cluster upwards as well by perhaps creating a cluster with worker nodes that are optimized for memory-intensive tasks.
-* While Distribution Keys have already been assigned in the DDL for each of the Redshift tables, when we're dealing with larger datasets, we may want to experiment with how the data is distributed and sorted across the Redshift cluster based on the exact queries our climate scientists want to run frequently.
-This way, we can ensure sure the entire cluster is being used effectively so any complex queries are run efficiently.
+* If our climate scientists want to increase the granularity of the data (and thereby perform lower-level aggregations), we may need to consider increasing the attached storage space of our Redshift database as well.

 **What if the pipelines need to be run on a daily basis by 7am?**